davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_types.md

 - Main content is a **grid or list of tiles**, each rendered via the `RepoTypeTile` component (`../components/22_ui_component_repo_type_tile.md`).
 - Each tile contains:
-  - Repository type name (e.g. "Docker", "PyPI").
+  - Repository type name (e.g. "Container", "PyPI").
   - Optionally a short description or example (non-essential for MVP).
   - Future (post-MVP): small logo/icon for the ecosystem.